nabn/imagetransforms/README.md

-# Lane front end challenge
+# solution for front end challenge
   - Load image from disk using HTML5 api
-  - Apply various transformations to the image
+  - Apply some transformations to the image

-##### TODO
-  - Apply CSS animations when applying a transform